 - The absence of any concrete guideposts makes it difficult to discuss the relative merits of one design over another, and this results in a much greater opportunity for personal taste to interfere with and slow down the process.

-Below are examples of three recent reports produced under the new brand we developed for CSI last year.
-Still allowing for variety in terms of imagery and type treatment, they are reflect and support the new positive, open and approachable brand attitude that is at the heart of the new CSI brand.
+Below are examples of three recent reports produced under the new brand we developed for the Center for Social Inclusion last year.
+Still allowing for variety in terms of imagery and type treatment, they reflect and support the new positive, open, and approachable brand attitude that is at the heart of the new Center for Social Inclusion brand.
 Each has different content requirements, yet each is contributing its share in support of the main CSI brand message.
-And most importantly, every time a brand consumer now gets a copy of a CSI report they will immediately recognize it and connect it in their minds with the last on they received.
+And most importantly, every time a brand consumer now gets a copy of a Center for Social Inclusion report, they will immediately recognize it and connect it in their minds with the last one they received.